vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Concluding observations

-Like the composers of epic and puranic lore, the architect of the Mahādeva Temple and the designer of the iconographic programme of the toran. a shared in the universe of myths.
+Like the composers of epic and puranic lore, the architect of the Mahādeva Temple and the designer of the iconographic programme of the toraṇa shared in the universe of myths.
 Like textual composers, the designer made his se lection from this universe to compose his narrative.
 And like written texts, his visual narrative is inevitably an incomplete rendering of the stock of myths that circulated in his days.
-Like a textual author he extracted from this stock, adapted it to his needs and in this way contributed to its evolution.
-A textual source that tells exactly the same narrative as the architrave and that would
+Like a textual author he extracted from this stock, adapted it to his needs and in this way contributed to its evolutioṇA textual source that tells exactly the same narrative as the architrave and that would

 61 An alternative sees in this figure the Yaks.a (rājarājānucara, KA 3.30) who leads Arjuna to Indra in Bhāravi’s Kirātārjunīya.